Bienvenue !

 Club Anglophone, Montpellier

-The BCA—Bienvenue!
+The BCA—Bienvenue !
 Club Anglophone—is Montpellier’s social and cultural association for English speakers of all nationalities.
-Founded on friendship, curiosity, and shared experience, we bring together a lively community of people who enjoy engaging in English, exploring local culture, and celebrating diversity.
+We bring together a lively and diverse community of people who enjoy engaging in English while participating in our various social, sporty, creative, and cultural activities.

-With an annual membership of over 270 people from across the globe, the BCA offers a full calendar of activities—recurring groups, special events, and cultural outings—all organized by volunteers.
+With a current membership of over 250 people from across the globe, the BCA offers a full calendar of activities—recurring social groups, special events, and cultural outings—all organized by member-volunteers.
 Whether you’re looking to connect through conversation, arts and entertainment, or outings and exploration, there’s always something going on and someone ready to welcome you.

 Our goal is simple: to create a place where everyone can belong—a friendly, cooperative community where English serves as a bridge rather than a boundary.